Knaitt/nft-landing-page/README.md

-# Basic dApp NFT Landing Page
+# Basic dApp Test
+Landing Page

 This repo is a work-in-progress and pairs with my Mint 10k NFT project.